Croup - Diagnosing croup

 NHS Choices Medical Reference

-Your GP will diagnose croup based on your child's symptoms and, in particular, the sound of their cough.
-The doctor may also take your child's temperature to check for a fever and will ask you whether your child has recently had a cold or a viral infection.
+A GP can diagnose croup by studying your child's symptoms, particularly the sound of their cough.
+They may also check your child's temperature for a fever and ask whether they have recently had a cold or viral infection.

-Based on their assessment, your GP will decide whether hospital admission is required or whether your child's croup is safe to treat at home or at the GP surgery.
+Your GP will decide whether hospital admission is required or whether your child's croup is safe to treat at home.